-“ … there is in Jamaica, there was a national food industry task force, which was established, I would say about three years ago, which had subcommittees for labeling, marketing, product reformulation and advocacy.
-That, so the National Committee never really got off the ground effectively… So the effectiveness of that subcommittee, and that overall committee in terms of influencing some of these things that CROSQ ended up taking on were, made it more of a regional CARICOM issue before it became a Jamaican issue.
+“So the effectiveness of that [national] subcommittee, and that overall committee in terms of influencing some of these things that CROSQ ended up taking on were, made it more of a regional CARICOM issue before it became a Jamaican issue.
 And that approach … from my read on the situation was led by some private influences as well as PAHO.
 Kind of pushed into CROSQ you, you know, the standard development for this particular standard we're discussing.”
 (Representative of Jamaican firm)

 While this argument tended to be along health versus industry lines, there was one exception.
 The Healthy Caribbean Coalition, the transnational advocacy network responsible for alerting members of the Non-Communicable Disease alliance to FOPL as part of the CRS 5 revision, was also called out for this transgression of jurisdictional lines.
 Since the Healthy Caribbean Coalition is considered a regional organization, their initial application to sit on the national committee in Barbados, where they are based, was denied, though it was approved after the first introductory meeting.
 The Healthy Caribbean Coalition’s presence, while successful in pushing the issue forward, was also criticized by other FOPL supporters for its ‘aggressive’ approach.
 The Healthy Caribbean Coalition’s work in bringing together counterparts in other countries in CARICOM and educating those partners on the standards process and providing them with common industry arguments and rebuttals – a classic tactic of a transnational advocacy network – was seen as an affront to the national process by other committee members.
-Interestingly however, industry actors did not target the Healthy Caribbean Coalition as an illegitimate actor in the way they targeted PAHO’s legitimacy.
+It is notable however, that industry actors did not target the Healthy Caribbean Coalition as an illegitimate actor in the way they targeted PAHO’s legitimacy.
 There are two potential reasons for this: 1) because when the Healthy Caribbean Coalition sat on the Barbados committee, they were chosen by Barbadian health organizations to represent all domestic health organizations and so could operate more like a national entity, and 2) in other national committees (outside Barbados) their influence might not have been explicitly known.
 The Healthy Caribbean Coalition’s legitimacy was questioned not by industry but by other health advocates and the technical officers who facilitated the standards process at different levels, indicating some level of dissonance and fragmentation in the health advocacy side.

-On the other hand, some actors had inherent legitimacy in the process.
+In contrast, some organizations have inherent legitimacy in the process.
 The Codex Alimentarius and relatedly, the WTO or the TBT agreement, were all inferred regularly and framed as inherently legitimate.

 “So, when I got to the meeting, and then to learn that it was a matter of a Chilean input, in my mind, I would be saying: "Well, I am accustomed to something coming from Codex, how is it now that I'm hearing about a Chile input?"”
-(Barbados Laboratory Analyst)
+(Participant 20, neutral participant, 08/21/19)